Tyler Bate: United Kingdom Champion (2016–2017)

 On 15 December 2016, it was revealed that Bate would be one of 16 men competing in a two night tournament to crown the inaugural WWE United Kingdom Champion on 14 and 15 January 2017.
 Bate defeated Tucker in the first round to advance to the quarter-finals, before defeating Jordan Devlin to advance to the semi-finals.
 Bate then defeated Wolfgang in the semi-finals and Pete Dunne in the final to win the tournament and become the inaugural champion.
 Bate was presented with the title belt by Triple H, William Regal, Finn Bálor and Fit Finlay.
 At 19 years old, he became the second teenager in WWE history to win a title, and the second (at the time, presently third) youngest champion of all time, after René Duprée.
 Bate signed a contract with WWE, which allowed him to continue taking independent bookings with some restrictions.

 On 1 February episode of NXT, Tyler Bate made his NXT debut defeating Oney Lorcan.
 On 15 February edition of NXT, Tyler Bate successfully defended his title against fellow UK Tournament and tag team partner Trent Seven in the main event, with the two of them showing sportsmanship in the end.
 On 4 April, Bate and others who participated in the United Kingdom Championship Tournament appeared on 205 Live.
 On 26 April episode of NXT, Bate successfully defended his championship against Jack Gallagher, a member of the Raw roster.
 At NXT TakeOver: Chicago, Bate would lose his championship to Pete Dunne, ending his reign at 125 days.
-The match was highly acclaimed and named Match of the Year at the NXT Year-End Awards.
+The match was named Match of the Year at the NXT Year-End Awards.
 On 7 November 2017, Bate would make his 205 Live debut, where he was defeated by Cruiserweight Champion Enzo Amore.
 On 20 December episode of NXT, Bate received his rematch for the WWE United Kingdom Championship, but again lost to Dunne.